Henley to Pangbourne walk

 - In 350 metres the path ends and you come out at a tarmac road.
 Go along the road in the same general direction as before, now 250°.
-In 80 metres, turn right on Tilebarn Close.
+In 160 metres turn right into the third residential street on the right, Tilebarn Close.

 - In 100 metres, turn left due west on a footpath (the path on the right-hand side of two paths on the left which is sign-marked Rotherfield Grey) and goes between fences (ignoring the wider footpath to the far left).

 - In 50 metres, go through a defunct rusted metal kissing gate; soon you pass tennis courts on your right-hand side.
 Ignore ways off, your path now between fences.
-In 480 metres cross over a bridleway to go over a stile and straight on, your direction 320°.
+In 480 metres cross over a bridleway and pass to the left of a redundant stile in a field boundary and keep straight on, your direction 320°.
 Soon you are going through a delightful valley.

-- [!]In 55 metres, go left over a stile to follow its yellow arrow’s direction westwards to the right, with a field hedge on your right-hand side.
-In 75 metres, fork left uphill, your direction 240° initially, with a field fence on your left-hand side.
+- [!]In 45 metres, go left over a stile to follow its yellow arrow’s direction westwards, to the right, with a field hedge on your right-hand side.
+In 70 metres, fork left uphill, your direction 240° initially, with a field fence on your left-hand side.
 When you reach the top of the rise it is worth looking back for a great view.
 Continue ahead in the same direction passing by a redundant gate on the left.

-- In a further 25 metres, with the Maltster’s Arms pub ahead of you to the right, turn left on a signposted public footpath, your direction 180°, keeping to the edge of the churchyard on your left-hand side.
+- In a further 25 metres, with the Maltster’s Arms pub ahead of you, to the right - and if not stopping for an early lunch here - turn left on a signposted public footpath, your direction 180°, keeping to the edge of the churchyard on your left-hand side.
 In 70 metres, go through a swing gate and veer right, your direction 220°.
 In 20 metres, go through another swing gate to continue in the same direction across a field.
 In 220 metres, go through a metal swing gate and in a further 10 metres go through a metal gate to then go half right across another field.